 A confining zone is a geological formation, part of a formation, or a group of formations that limits fluid movement above and below the injection zone.
-The confining zone or zones are listed in TABLE 2.4.
+The confining zone or zones are listed in TABLE 2.3.

+There are no known outcrops of the confining and receiving formations or hazardous waste treatment, storage, or disposal facilities.
 Immediately below the Laramie-Fox Hills is the Pierre Shale that serves as a confining layer for the shallow aquifers.
-The Pierre Shale is a black to dark gray shale estimated to be 5500 feet thick.
+The Pierre Shale is a black to dark gray shale estimated to be 6,880 feet thick.

-Directly above the uppermost injection zone is the Lykins, a red shale and siltstone with interbedded persistent units of dolomite and anhydrite approximately 400 feet thick.
+Directly above the uppermost injection zone is the Lykins, a red shale and siltstone with interbedded persistent units of dolomite and anhydrite approximately 520 feet thick.